Welcome!

 Budgeting Activity

-Like most government agencies, every year the Park District goes through a budgeting process to decide which projects will be funded.
+Every year the Park District goes through a budgeting process to decide which projects will be funded.
 A budget process considers two major cost categories: 1) capital, or construction, costs and 2) operations and maintenance costs.
-Because there are more construction projects each year than the Park District can afford to build, we consider how well each project supports our long-term goals, how much it will cost, and how much it will take to maintain over time to make sure we’re building toward the future we want to see.
+Because there are more construction projects each year than the Park District can afford to build, we consider how well each project supports our long-term goals, how much it will cost, and how much it will take to maintain over time to ensure we’re building toward the future we want to see.

-Another component of budgeting is taking care of everything that is already built and providing excellent experiences throughout the parks – the operations and maintenance budget.
-This includes both regular and daily maintenance, as well as staff that maintains parks, ensures public safety, and interfaces with visitors.
+The operations and maintenance budget is used for taking care of everything that is already built and providing excellent experiences throughout the parks.
+This includes both regular and daily maintenance and the staff that maintain parks, ensure public safety, and interface with visitors.
 While construction costs are one-time costs, operations and maintenance costs are ongoing.